 The controlled part-demolition would require the removal and exposure of potential roosting sites which may be used by bats on the identified building(s) under the supervision and direction of a licensed bat worker.
 Structures would need to be removed by hand and with care.

 Structures on the identified building which would potentially need to be removed under supervision of a licensed bat worker would include:

-- All roof tiles 1m up from the eaves; - All soffits, barge boards, fascias and flashing where not exposed from the removal of tiles; - The removal of any other structural features as determined by the licensed bat worker.
+- All roof tiles 1m up from the eaves and the gables on the kitchen building. - All soffits, barge boards, fascia and flashing where not exposed from the removal of tiles. - The removal of any other structural features as determined by the licensed bat worker.

-Scaffolding would be provided to allow the licensed bat worker full view of the works.
-Once the above structural features have been removed, and the licensed bat worker is satisfied that all potential roosting sites have been exposed, then works can proceed under distance supervision.
+Scaffolding would be provided to allow the licensed bat worker full view of the works as required.

+Once the above structural features have been removed, the roof would be left exposed for 2 nights to allow any bats present within the loft space to depart following the change in environmental conditions.
+Once this time has elapsed and the licensed bat worker is satisfied that all potential roosting sites have been exposed, then works can proceed under distance supervision.